aln0071/react-filter-tables/README.md

 |*recordsPerPage*|Allows configuring the number of records shown per page.
 If no value is specified, default records per page is 4.|`recordsPerPage={8}`|
 |*style*|Allows the user to define inline styles which would be directly applied to the table.
 Accepts an object.|<code>style = {{<br/>&nbsp;&nbsp;position:'absolute',<br/>&nbsp;&nbsp;top: '0',<br/>&nbsp;&nbsp;left: '0'<br/>}}</code>|
 |*classNames*|Accepts an array containing user defined class names.
 These classes will be directly applied to the table.|<code>classNames = {[<br/>&nbsp;&nbsp;"my-class-1",<br/>&nbsp;&nbsp;"my-class-2"<br/>]}</code>|

+## Change log

+- Dependency on libraries :- fontawesome-actions and classnames removed